 Events that occur after the statement of Net Position date but before the financial statements are available to be issued must be evaluated for recognition of financial statement disclosure.
 The effects of subsequent events that provide evidence about conditions that existed at the statement of Net Position date are recognized in the accompanying financial statements.
 Subsequent events which provide evidence about conditions that existed after the statement of Net Position date require disclosure in the accompanying notes.
-Management of East Central Community College evaluated the activity of the College through March 14, 2017, and determined that the following subsequent event requires disclosure in the notes to financial statements.
+Management of East Central Community College evaluated the activity of the College through March 19, 2018, and determined that no subsequent event occurred which would require disclosure in the notes to financial statements.